jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-The AssertionError_ is raised to show that a statement is :ref:`False<test_what_is_false>`.
+AssertionError_ is raised to show that a statement is :ref:`False<test_what_is_false>`.
 It was introduced in :ref:`how to make a python test driven development environment` with the first failing test

 .. code-block:: python